 Actually, deaf people didn’t fit the physical part of the Nazi’s “master race” image.
 Their sign language was alien, and they congregated only with each other.
 They were "biologically inferior"and thus could not be good "Aryans" (members of the German "Master Race").
 They and their genes were a "threat to the nation and its culture".
 Their participation in Nazi activities was ended, with a few exceptions.
 Some served in combat late in the war, when the army was scraping the bottom of the barrel for men.
 (See Page 18 for German Deaf soldiers in combat, WW2).

 Deaf schools were to be closed.
 It was thought a waste of state money to educate deaf people.
 In the Nazi mind, they would not amount to anything useful to society or the state.

 Most Deaf people who died, were murdered in the "T4 program".

 In that, 240,000 disabled Germans of all types who were dependent (“non-productive”, “useless mouths to feed”) were murdered in groups by gas, poison, and starvation.
 A lot of Deaf people fell into those wastebasket terms.
 Babies and other young people were included.

-Much of this was duplicated in the captive nations.
+Some of this was duplicated by the Germans in the captive nations.